 |Accidentally deleted photos on a mobile device and now they are gone from the Mac laptop as well||To recover deleted photos on a mobile device use iCloud’s recently deleted album.|

 |Photos are deleted because of virus infection||Data recovery software or Time Machine Backup can be used to recover lost photos from Mac.|

 Where do my Deleted Photos go on Mac?

-Recently, the iPhoto application was replaced by the Photos application.
+Recently in 2015, the iPhoto application was replaced by the Photos application.
 Unlike the old iPhoto application, in the latest Photos app, deleted photos are sent to the Recently Deleted folder.
-Following are the instructions on how to find the deleted photos on MacBook or Mac.

 The Recently Deleted folder on the Photos app is a dedicated folder that just stores deleted photos.
 Here is how to find the Recently Deleted folder on the Mac Photos app.